newatoms/guides/the-content-guide/readme.md

 Search engine optimisation is a way to (sort of) ensure that people find your website through search engines like Google, Bing, Google and Google.

-We believe that the quality, originality and creative components of created contents always stand above SEO strategy.
+We believe that the quality, originality and creativity of content always take priority over SEO strategy.
 However, we do acknowledge SEO as an important strategy when it comes to the visibility of the content.
 It would be a shame for a written masterpiece to float on the web and not be picked up by an audience.

 SEO can be done in many ways and has mostly to do with figuring out what words your target audience searches.
 You can use those words while writing an article to make sure search engines are able to find it.
 At New Atoms we don't really do SEO, but it is good to be aware of it as a writer.